lynnyolanda22-code/SuperMario/README.md

         -   _c1_ is the clock reading after the step
     -   no clock tick ⇔ _c = 0_
     -   clock tick ⇔ _c < 0_
-3.  _d_: a death penalty that penalizes the agent for dying in a state
+3.  _d_: a death penalty that penalizes the agent for dying during an episode
     -   this penalty encourages the agent to avoid death
     -   alive ⇔ _d = 0_
     -   dead ⇔ _d = -15_